moorepants/dissertation/control.rst

 second order neuromuscular model similar to [Hess2012]_, a time delay, gain, and a first order lead filter for a mental workload model.
-His control elements include a roll angle feedback gain, a reference signal prefilter, and a compesator with proportional, integral and lead control terms.
+His control elements include a roll angle feedback gain, a reference signal prefilter, and a compensator with proportional, integral and lead control terms.
 The proportional term in the compensator is the only speed dependent term.
 They select the numerical values for the control elements using :math:`H_\infinity` loop shaping.
 They finally show simulation results with good performance with